Seafoam-Labs/Shelly-ALPM/docs/rlpm-libalpm-implementation-gaps.md

 ## What changed in this re-evaluation

-- **Version comparison is implemented within its declared scope.** String epochs, permissive raw comparison, separate structural validation, and differential tests are present.
+- **Version comparison is implemented within its declared scope.** String epochs, permissive raw comparison, separate structural validation, and fixed expected-result tests are present.
 Do not keep the old `u64` epoch limit or missing raw comparator on the implementation backlog.
 - **The handle is still a compile blocker.** A compile-only probe invoking `Owner.init` fails at its three-argument `Database.init` call.